sneh12345/cs50-files/README.md

 in your file and then your code will work!

 Subscribing to my channel will help the channel grow!
+Please consider becoming a subscriber!